-Anyone witnessing an incident of abuse must report it in the form of a written protest (see EA General Regulations Article 163) in confidence to the OC immediately who will refer the matter on their behalf within 14 days to the State Branch authority to initiate action.
+Anyone witnessing an incident of abuse must report it to the OC immediately who will without delay to officials at the event with the appropriate time and authority to deal with it or, if such officials are not available, to the State CEO to initiate action.

 Competitors are alerted to the fact that, as well as FEI and EA General Regulation 142, cruel application of spurs, whips or bits is illegal in some Australian states and territories.